Skip to Main Content

 iLending versus Gravity

 Gravity is another auto lender that may appeal to people looking to refinance their car loans.
-Gravity excels in a few ways, for example by having a lower minimum credit score and not charging any fees.
-However, it can take much longer to fund loans — as long as ten days from the time you’re approved.
-And their rates start at 5.49%, a touch higher than iLending’s.
+Gravity excels by having a lower minimum credit score and not charging any fees.
+And, unlike iLending, it lists a starting APR (annual percentage rate).
+However, it can take up to ten days from the time you’re approved to receive funding.

 iLending versus RefiJet

-If you want to refinance an auto loan, you may also want to consider RefiJet.
+If you are looking to refinance your auto loan, you may want to consider RefiJet.
 Like iLending, this company isn’t a direct lender.
 It matches you with an expert who will assist you with applying for an auto loan and comparing your options.
 One unique feature is that RefiJet can help you cash out some of your car’s equity.
 However, iLending may offer better interest rates for well-qualified borrowers.

 What we like and what we don’t like